Lessons learned from taking the plunge into menswear

 You have decided to expand into menswear to make the most of the growing market but how exactly do you go about it?

-Inside Retail caught up with Georgie Power, co-founder of north-east London indie The Hub, to find out what they have learned from taking the plunge into menswear.
+Inside Retail caught up with Georgie Cook, co-founder of north-east London indie The Hub, to find out what they have learned from taking the plunge into menswear.

 A man’s world